 - 1. Prospective students must be at least 17 years old (prior to beginning classes). - 2.
-High school diploma or academic transcript must be authentic and accompanied by a certified translation in English, if necessary. - 3.
+High school diploma or academic transcript must be authentic, evaluated and accompanied by a certified translation in English, if necessary. - 3.
 Authenticated transcripts from other colleges or universities attended.
 The transcript must contain the following: subjects studied, dates attended, grades awarded and next level promotion.

-Applicants for admission for the Practical Nursing, Medical Assistant, Pharmacy Technician, and the Massage Therapy Technician programs must have a high school diploma or GED documentation.
+Applicants for admission for the Practical Nursing and Medical Assistant programs must have a high school diploma or GED documentation.
 A high school diploma or GED is not required for the Home Health Aide and the Nursing Assistant programs.
 The Campus Director monitors the progress of all students.
 The students are evaluated on a continual basis.